 A: The BOLT4 engine kit is about $18,000 but varies in price depending on scope.
 A complete dyno tested engine is about $28,000.
 The MAXI V8 cost about $45,000 for a complete dyno tested engine.
 Price varies considerably with the build specification and scope of supply.
 Contact us for a quotation. email: firstname.lastname@example.org

 Q: Do you have a kit so I can install this engine in my (Miata, Geo, S2000, Focus..... )?

 A: We do not have kits for production cars.
 We can provide bell housing and adapter plates to fit most gearboxes.
-In most cases, the cost of the engine and installation and the fact that many ancillaries like AC cannot be connected to the engine often makes such a project unreasonable.
-In all cases, the best application for these engines are cars (usually race cars but not always) that are very light weight, usually 1800 pounds or less.
+In most cases, the cost of the engine and installation and the fact that many ancillaries like AC cannot be connected to the engine often makes such a project impractical.
+But there has been strong interest is using these engines for recreation of famed small liter vintage sports cars.
+In all cases, the best application for these engines are cars (usually race cars but not always) that are very light weight.
 These applications can best benefit from the unmatched high power density (hp/lb or hp/displacement) these engines offer.